Dive the Zenobia Wreck, Cyprus

 While docked in Larnaca in June 1980, a software malfunction in her ballast control system caused her to take on water and list to one side.
 Efforts to correct it failed.
 After being towed out of the Larnaca port for safety reasons, she sank just 3 days later, settling gently on her port side.

-Today, she lies at a depth of 16m–42m, making her accessible to advanced recreational divers, tech divers, and photographers seeking the ultimate underwater playground.
+Today, the wreck lies at a depth of 16m–42m, making her accessible to advanced recreational divers, tech divers, and photographers seeking the ultimate underwater playground.

 Zenobia Wreck Dive Profile